iamshivayep/ezDeploy/README.md

 contributions are very welcomed! just edit the ezDeploy.sh file and make a pull request, i will request it!,

 # LICENSE
-this program is licensed under the MPL license, which is free and open source license!
+this program is licensed under the GPL license, which is free and open source license!